Story #3209: As a user, I have Repository Versions

 from contextlib import suppress from gettext import gettext from pulpcore.app import models from pulpcore.plugin.tasking import Task class RepositoryVersion: @classmethod def latest(cls, repository): model = repository.versions.exclude(complete=False).latest() return RepositoryVersionFacade(model) @classmethod def create(cls, repository): with transaction.atomic(): version = models.RepositoryVersion( repository=repository, number=repository.last_version + 1) repository.last_version = version.number repository.save() version.save() resource = models.CreatedResource(content_object=version) resource.save() return cls(version) def __init__(self, model): self._model = model @property def content(self): # moved from RepositoryVersion model. associations = models.RepositoryContent.objects.filter( repository=self._model.repository, version_added__number__lte=self.number).exclude( version_removed__number__lte=self.number) content_model = self._repository.content.model return content_model.objects.filter(version_memberships__in=associations) def add_content(self, content): # moved from RepositoryVersion model. assert not self._model.complete, _('Complete repository version is immutable.') with suppress(IntegrityError): association = RepositoryContent( repository=self._model.repository, content=content, version_added=self._model) association.save() def remove_content(self, content): # moved from RepositoryVersion model. assert not self._model.complete, _('Complete repository version is immutable.') q_set = models.RepositoryContent.objects.filter( repository=self._model.repository, content=content, version_removed=None) q_set.update(version_removed=self._model) def complete(self): self._model.complete = True self._model.save() def delete(self): with transaction.atomic(): models.CreatedResource.objcets.delete(content_object=self._model) self._model.delete() def __enter__(self): return self def __exit__(self, exc_type, exc_value, traceback): if exc_value: self.delete() # List content on latest version. latest_version = RepositoryVersion.latest(repository) for content in latest_version.content(): ... # Create new version. with RepositoryVersion.create(repository) as created_version: changeset = ChangeSet(created_version, ...)

-#7 Updated by email@example.com over 1 year ago
+#7 Updated by email@example.com about 4 years ago

 I'd like this to also include CreatedResource.